scikit-learn-contrib/metric-learn/doc/weakly_supervised.rst

 Relative Components Analysis (RCA)

 `RCA` learns a full rank Mahalanobis distance metric based on a weighted sum of in-class covariance matrices.
 It applies a global linear transformation to assign large weights to relevant dimensions and low weights to irrelevant dimensions.
 Those relevant dimensions are estimated using "chunklets", subsets of points that are known to belong to the same class.

-.. rubric:: Example Code:
+.. topic:: Example Code:

 ::